 The CPPA has established an awards program to recognize those individuals and organizations who have made a special contribution to advance the professional image and practice of public parking in California.
 The awards program is designed to allow the CPPA membership to have direct involvement in the awards process.

 You are invited to make nominations for any of these awards.
-Click here to submit your nomination to the Awards Committee.
 The Committee will review the nomination and select the most deserving candidates for each award.
 Their recommendations will be forwarded to the Board of Directors for their final review and approval.
 The awards will be presented at the CPPA Annual Conference and Workshop.
-Deadline to submit is August 31, 2017.
+Deadline to submit is August 31, 2021.

 The following types of awards are available for award each year.